untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

 ## Notes

 - `.untold` is the preferred runtime format for static geometry.
-- Animation clips still use `.usdz`.
+- Animation clips exported with `--animation` can be loaded as `.untold` assets.
 - `setEntityStreamScene(...)` automatically aligns texture streaming distances to the manifest radii and enables the full tile/HLOD/LOD/OCC streaming pipeline.